-So Tiny Vinyl are are five piece alternative rock band from Glasgow made up of Calum Lovett on Lead Vocals, Neil Lovett on Lead Guitar / Vocals, Andrew (Guetta) Ferguson on Rhythm Guitar / Vocals, Colin Mackintosh on Bass and Ruairidh (Roostar) Watts on Drums.
+So Tiny Vinyl are a five piece alternative rock outfit from Glasgow Calum Lovett on Lead Vocals, Neil Lovett on Lead Guitar/Vocals, Andrew (Guetta) Ferguson on Rhythm Guitar / Vocals, Colin Mackintosh on Bass and Ruairidh (Roostar) Watts on Drums.
 I actually had a chance to review their demo tracks and if you want to read that then click here.

 So first of how did you all meet?

 Well calum and Neil are brothers so I guess they met and their mum and dad’s gaff.
 Ages ago.
 But they moved to Glasgow for Uni and College.
 Calum and I met through work, got drunk, went for a jam and Neil rocked up, then rooster…a mate of Calum’s can play drums a bit….cool I know a guy that can play bass a bit.
 So they brought the roost and I brought Colin, since then it’s been good times.

 Where are you all from?

 Bonnyrigg.
 And not Bonnyrigg.

 How long have you been playing your respective instruments?

 We have all been playin’ since our teens I reckon.

 What genre of music do you consider your work to be?